 - 1 oz candied meyer lemon peel from approximately 2 lemons

 To candy the lemon peels:

-To candy the peels, follow the recipe for candied lemon peel at the bottom of this creme caramel post.
+- To candy the peels, follow the recipe for candied lemon peel at the bottom of my creme caramel post (link in Notes).
 When the candied lemon peel is done, chop into 1/4 inch pieces.